sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

     rm /etc/sysconfig/${{app_name}}
     ...

-Using files will override all previous contents.
-The names used can be found in the `RPM Scaladocs`_.
+Using scriptlet files like this *will override all previous contents.*

 Scriptlet Migration from 1.0.x
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~